8gears/n8n-helm-chart/README.md

   # Number of desired pods.
 More than one pod is supported in n8n enterprise.
   replicaCount: 1

+  # How many old ReplicaSets for the Deployment to retain to allow rollback.
+  revisionHistoryLimit: 10

   # here you can specify the deployment strategy as Recreate or RollingUpdate with optional maxSurge and maxUnavailable
   # If these options are not set, default values are 25%
   # deploymentStrategy: